-- Individuals with underground systems water more frequently than those who water by hand or hose-end.
+- Individuals with automatic irrigation systems water more frequently than those who water by hand or hose-end.
 The magnitude of the difference is large enough to explain the finding that irrigation systems increase water consumption (Table A). - St. Augustine is watered more frequently than other grasses (Table B). - Self-reported information provides a good set of predictors for a regression model to describe water use (Table C and Table D).
 The r-squared value is similar to the model of best fit in the report.
 The partial r-squared shows that frequency of use describes a large portion of the variability (r-squared partial = .12), over 25 percent of the explained variance.
-When frequency of use is included in the regression model, the magnitude of the St. Augustine grass and irrigation terms is reduced.
-The study team interprets this reduction as showing that frequency of use can explain why St. Augustine and irrigation systems predict high water consumption.
+Included the frequency of water term in the regression model reduces the magnitude of the St. Augustine grass and irrigation terms.
+The study team interprets this reduction as showing frequency of water ing can explain the reason for St. Augustine and irrigation systems predicting high water consumption.
 This finding suggests that educating the customers about how to water their landscape is a critical service component to a xeriscape program. - The predictor of days between watering has a strong negative correlation with water use (-0.4).
 Days between watering also has a strong negative correlation to St. Augustine (-0.36) and underground irrigation (-0.3).
 These correlations suggest that one reason St. Augustine grass and underground irrigation are predictors of high water consumption is that landscapes with St. Augustine or underground irrigation are more frequently watered. - Plant beds are watered with the similar frequency as turf areas (Table A).